irhamrzdy/irhamrzdy/README.md

 ### Hi there 👋

 ### About Me:
-🌱 About me?
-I used to be a Backend Engineer but now I got and take opportunities in SAP as SAP ABAP Developer <br>
+🌱 I used to be a Backend Engineer but somehow I got and take opportunities in SAP <br>

 ### Stack: